AsyDynamics/Raw_LoRa_Network/README.md

 # Data structure
 Uplink | Beacon | Downlink
 ![data structure](https://user-images.githubusercontent.com/33332225/54878046-04a31b00-4e27-11e9-8c0c-db702a6616dd.png)
+## v3.1-3.4.2019
+* Consider removing Year, Month, Day, Second in beacon message with v4-program, since there is no clock running on nodes.
+They just need to know when is XX:YY:00 <br>
-## vX-3.04.2019
+## v3-3.4.2019
-* Consider sending message length as well to make sure the recved message is complete.
+* Consider sending message length as well to make sure the recved message is complete || haven't implemented
-## v2-21.02.2019
+## v2-21.2.2019
 * uplink and beacon remained
 * downlink from gateway <br>
 [ destination Addr | groupID | local Addr | msg count | actuator ID | instruction | if any more ]